El Alcaraván Airport

 El Alcaraván Airport (Aeropuerto El Alcaraván, IATA: EYP, ICAO: SKYP), also known as El Yopal Airport, is an airport serving the city of Yopal, the capital of the Casanare Department of Colombia.
 The airport is on the southeast edge of the city.

 Although the airport only has domestic flights to Bogotá and Bucaramanga, it is classified as an international airport because it has an immigration facility.
-El Alcaraván has airport police, hangars, commercial offices, modules, boarding zone, gas station, waiting room and many passenger facilities such as restaurants, cafeterias, and souvenir stores.

 The El Yopal VOR-DME (Ident: EYP) is located 2.9 nmi off the approach threshold of Runway 05.

-The passenger airlines that currently operate flights from and to the city of Yopal are LATAM Airlines Colombia, Avianca and EasyFly, and there were others like Satena that ceased operations in this route.
-Due to the good economy of the department of Casanare, based on petroleum, there has been an increase in the number of people using the airport; for that reason, it is being remodeled and new routes are being studied by airlines.
+The passenger airlines that currently operate flights from and to the city of Yopal are LATAM Airlines Colombia, Avianca and EasyFly, and there were others like Satena that ceased operations from El Yopal Airport.
+Due to the good economy of the department of Casanare, based on petroleum, there has been an increase in the number of passenger movements.

 History

-In 1965 started the first commercial flights in Yopal when Aerotaxi Casanare S.A. was founded, it was the only airline until 1992 when the Aeronautica Civil allows Aires S.A. to operate in this airport.
+In 1965, the first commercial flights began in Yopal when Aerotaxi Casanare S.A. was founded.
+It was the only airline until 1992 when the Aeronautica Civil allowed Aires S.A. to operate from this airport.

-In 1996, Ecopetrol, British Petroleum, and others companies were interested in the petroleum that the department has and decided to invest 6100 million pesos for improving the runway and offices with the goal of adapting the airport to allow the Antonov 124 a safe landing.
+In 1996, Ecopetrol, BP, and other companies were interested in the petroleum that the department has and decided to invest 6100 million pesos for improving the runway and offices with the goal of adapting the airport to allow the Antonov 124 a safe landing.

 On 27 November 1996, Ernesto Samper, a former president of Colombia, arrived in a Boeing 707 at El Alcaraván airport to inaugurate the improvements that were made by the oil companies.

 In September 2006, the Camara de Comercio de Casanare (Casanare Chamber of Commerce) asked the Ministry of Transport to make El Alcaraván an international airport, because it has all the facilities that are needed, it would increase the economy of the department, and it would let the flights that come from North America and South America refuel.

-In 2009 the possibility of El Alcaraván becoming an international airport was studied again; however, so far, the airport only operates domestic flights.
+In July 2018, renovations were completed at the airport and the new terminal was opened, at a cost of around $100 million USD.